Greedy Causal Discovery is Geometric: Edges of the Polytope

 \section{Edges of the $\CIM$ Polytope}

 To construct efficient algorithms for finding the maximum of a linear score function over a polytope, we need some description of the polytope.
-Assume we are given an arbitrary polytope $P$ and a linear function $s$.
-It is immediate that the set maximizing $s^Tp$ for $p\in P$ is a face of $P$ (see \cref{subsec: basics polytopes}).
-Thus, any linear function assumes its maximum value over $P$ at at least one vertex of $P$.
-An \emph{edge-walk} on $P$ to maximize a linear function $s$ is done in the following way: Start at any vertex $p_0$ of $P$, and set $i\coloneqq 0$.
-At each step, choose $p_{i+1}$ such that $\conv(p_i, p_{i+1})$ is an edge of the polytope and $s^Tp_i < s^Tp_{i+1}$.
-If no such edges exist, return $p_i$.
+Assume we are given an arbitrary polytope $Q$ and a linear function $s$.
+It is immediate that the set maximizing $s^Tq$ for $q\in Q$ is a face of $Q$.
+Thus, any linear function assumes its maximum value over $Q$ at at least one vertex of $Q$.
+An \emph{edge-walk} on $Q$ to maximize a linear function $s$ is done in the following way: Start at any vertex $q_0$ of $q$, and set $i\coloneqq 0$.
+At each step, choose $q_{i+1}$ such that $\conv(q_i, q_{i+1})$ is an edge of the polytope and $s^Tq_i < s^Tq_{i+1}$.
+If no such edges exist, return $q_i$.

-Assuming that we know every edge of $P$, such an edge-walk will always return a vertex maximizing $s$.
+Assuming that we know every edge of $Q$, such an edge-walk will always return a vertex maximizing $s$.
 Making additional assumptions on the score function or looking for edges in a certain order can sometimes give us similar guarantees.
 For example, see \cite{SUW20}.
 As a direct computation of all edges of $\CIM_p$ and $\CIM_G$ is not feasible for large $p$, we will instead identify edges of these polytopes in terms of relations between the characteristic imsets they connect.
 As the characteristic imsets are the vertices of these polytopes we will see how these relations label edges of the polytope.

-We begin by focusing on edges of $\CIM_G$.
-Based on our observations, we will then propose a hybrid algorithm that first learns an undirected skeleton via conditional independence tests and then performs an edge-walk along $\CIM_G$, greedily optimizing $\BIC$.
-We will then look at the entire characteristic imset polytope $\CIM_p$, identifying edges of the form $\conv(c_\GG, c_\HH)$ where $\GG$ and $\HH$ have different skeletons.
-Finally, we will combine these results to define a purely score-based algorithm that performs an edge-walk on $\CIM_p$, again greedily optimizing the $\BIC$.
+We will define two relations, one on $\CIM_G$ and one on $\CIM_p$.
+Utilizing the first one we propose a hybrid algorithm that first learns an undirected skeleton via conditional independence tests and then performs an edge-walk along $\CIM_G$, greedily optimizing $\BIC$.
+Then using both we also define a purely score-based algorithm that performs an edge-walk on $\CIM_p$, again greedily optimizing the $\BIC$.

 The edges we identify will include, as a special case, the moves of Greedy Equivalence Search (GES) \cite{C02}.
 This positively answers a question raised by Steffen Lauritzen at the \emph{Workshop on Graphical Models: Conditional Independence and Algebraic Structures, TU Munich, 2019}: Do the moves of GES have a geometric interpretation in terms of the $\CIM_p$ polytope?
 More generally, we recover a geometric interpretation of the GIES algorithm \cite{HB12} in the case of purely observational data, as well as the hybrid MMHC algorithm.